top of page

 27. What is the traditional Protestant Bible considered to be?

 a.
-The traditional Protestant Bible has two books bound together in one volume.
+The traditional Protestant Bible has two bound books together in one volume.

 28. What are the first five books in the Bible called?